 Students who seek to transfer after a semester or more of full-time work at another college or university can apply for entrance in fall, winter, or spring terms.
-Applications should be submitted by April 1 for Fall term (notification by May 15), November 1 for Winter term (notification by November 15), and January 15 for Spring term (notification by February 1).
+Applications should be submitted according to the dates in the following table.
 Applications received after these dates will be considered as long as spaces remain available.